 The UMagazine provides insight into the most important developments and achievements in education and research at Maastricht University.
 Three times a year, in February, June and October, a printed UMagazine is issued.

-You will find this and more in the June issue of the UMagazine.
+This and much more in the February issue of UMagazine!